Hierarchical Random Measures without Tables: Proofs

 Exploiting the recursive relation for unsigned Stirling numbers of the first kind, we obtain

-Note that in the third line we have used the fact that $S(q_\ell,q_\ell+1) = 0$ (first term) and applied the change of index $h_\ell \mapsto h_\ell+1$ (second term).
-Therefore, the coefficients above satisfy the recurrence relation in \eqref{eq:multivariate_stirling}.
+Notably, in the third line we have used the fact that $S(q_\ell,q_\ell+1) = 0$ (first term) and applied the change of index $h_\ell \mapsto h_\ell+1$ (second term).
+Therefore, the coefficients above satisfy the recurrence relation in \eqref{eq:multivariate_stirling} defining the multivariate Stirling numbers.